lukedodd/Heapy/CreateRelease/Readme.txt

 allocation shown by the final report (which is generated on application exit) since these mallocs were never cleaned up!

-You can run Heapy on the test application above by building the `ProfileTestApplication` project in the solution (you must manually click to build that project, it's not set to build on "Build All".
+You should be able to run the the ProfileTestApplication_Win32.bat or ProfileTestApplication_x64.bat to generate a Heapy_Profile.txt similar to the above!